Fgabz/PinkMyHair/README.md

 How its works =>
 - The view call the ViewController (take the input of the view) which call the UseCase(handle business logic) which call the Repository (handle the data) which call the different services such as a database/cache or a webservice.
-- All the process starting from the Usecase is done in background when the result is returned in the main thread
+- All the process starting from the Usecase is done in background and the result is returned in the main thread

 # Possible improvement
 - More UT